divio/divio-cloud-docs/how-to/environment-variables.rst

 Using the Control Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use the *Env Variables* view of a project to view (and add) custom variables.
+Use the *Env Variables* view of an application to view (and add) custom variables.

 In a terminal session to a cloud container